jdtornow/challah/README.md

 ## Default Routes

 By default, there are a few routes included with the Challah engine.
-These routes provide a basic method for a username- and password-based login page.
+These routes provide a basic method for a username- and password-based sign in page.
 These routes are:

-    GET   /login        # => SessionsController#new
+    GET   /sign-in      # => SessionsController#new
-    POST  /login        # => SessionsController#create
+    POST  /sign-in      # => SessionsController#create
-    GET   /logout       # => SessionsController#new
+    GET   /sign-out     # => SessionsController#new

 Feel free to override the `SessionsController` with something more appropriate for your app.

-If you'd prefer to set up your own login/logout actions, you can skip the inclusion of the default routes by adding the following line to an initializer file in your app:
+If you'd prefer to set up your own "sign in" and "sign out" actions, you can skip the inclusion of the default routes by adding the following line to an initializer file in your app:

     Challah.options[:skip_routes] = true

+Note: These routes have changed from previous versions of Challah. `signin_path` and `signout_path` are now the preferred routes, instead of the legacy `login_path` and `logout_path`.
+However, the legacy routes still remain for backward compatibility.

+## Sign In Form

+By default, the sign in form is tucked away within the Challah gem.
+If you'd like to customize the markup or functionality of the sign in form, you can unpack it into your app by running:

+    rake challah:unpack:views        # => Copy the sign in view into your app

+If necessary, the sessions controller which handles creating new sessions and signing users out can also be unpacked into your app.
+This is really only recommended if you need to add some custom behavior or have advanced needs.

+    rake challah:unpack:signin        # => Copy the sessions controller into your app

 ## Full documentation

 Documentation is available at: [http://rubydoc.info/gems/challah](http://rubydoc.info/gems/challah/frames)

+## Example App

+A fully-functional example app, complete with some basic tests, is available at [challah.herokuapp.com](http://challah.herokuapp.com).

+The source code to the example is available at [https://github.com/jdtornow/challah-example](https://github.com/jdtornow/challah-example).

 ### Issues